-Alan Wicks talks about how these funds create tax efficient income: “Trusts are very tax efficient because some of the income that is passed along to the investor is “Return of Capital”.
+Alan Wicks talks about how these funds create tax-efficient income: “Trusts are very tax-efficient because some of the income that is passed along to the investor is “Return of Capital”.
 Other types of income received from the trusts are Dividend Income and Interest Income.
-Return of capital is tax-deferred income and reduces the adjusted cost base of the unit that you purchased.
+The return of capital is tax-deferred income and reduces the adjusted cost base of the unit that you purchased.
 Here is an example.
-If you bought a unit for $10.00 and then received a distribution of $1.00 which was return of capital you would pay no income tax immediately.
-However, when you sold the unit, lets say for $12.00, you would have a capital gain of $3 which is equal to the $12 you received when you sold minus the original cost ($10) less the return of capital ($1) you received”.
+If you bought a unit for $10.00 and then received a distribution of $1.00 which was the return of capital you would pay no income tax immediately.
+However, when you sold the unit, let us say for $12.00, you would have a capital gain of $3 which is equal to the $12 you received when you sold minus the original cost ($10) less the return of capital ($1) you received”.

-John Priestman adds, “After tax yield in these funds are double to quadruple yields provided by preferred shares.
+John Priestman adds, “After-tax yield in these funds is double to quadruple yields provided by preferred shares.

 How are income funds correlated to bond funds and equity funds?

 Lundquist: “Income trusts as an asset class are too young to have a relevant history.
-The trust market has tracked the bond, high yield bond, stock and small cap stock markets at various times over the past five years.
-Over time, we would expect trusts to produce higher returns than bonds, but lower returns than equities, with higher risk than bonds, but lower risk than equities.”
+The trust market has tracked the bond, high yield bond, stock, and small-cap stock markets at various times over the past five years.
+Over time, we would expect trusts to produce higher returns than bonds, but lower returns than equities, with a higher risk than bonds, but lower risk than equities.”

 A maturing asset class